jaredly/j2/Roadmap.md

+# Now that typetests are working:

+- let's do a bunch of expression stuff?
+	- lambda, if, and binops
+	- that'll get me far enough that I can do interesting recursive functions with interesting type math.

+	- then I can do `switch`
+	- and like effects idk

+	- we'll need ToIR

+IR does the following:
+- control flow as statements, not expressions
+	- switches as ifs
+- CPS transform of effects
+- monomorphise? maybe? but like not necessarily completely. hm.

+#

 - [x] get highlighting working in the editor!
 	- [x] indicate parser error location, could be fun
 		- would that be a 'zero-length span'? yeah looks like that would work